 Brandon Baldock first joined the MCMS board in 2012 and after rolling off has rejoined in 2020 as Board Secretary.
 He and his wife, Jen, are the parents of an MCMS graduate and 3 current students, one each in Adolescent, Upper Elementary, and Lower Elementary.
 Brandon studied at Luther College and Arizona State University and holds a master’s degree in mathematics.
 He is currently a product manager at Epic, a healthcare software company, where he has worked since 1998.

-Patrick joined the MCMS Board in 2019 and has two young children at MCMS: a four-year old in Children’s House and a two-year old in the Toddler Community.
+Patrick joined the MCMS Board in 2019 and has two young children at MCMS in Children’s House, and another future MCMS student at home.
 Patrick and his wife, Laura, love watching their kids thrive at MCMS as they’ve grown more self-sufficient, capable, self-assured, and curious in the Montessori environment.
 Patrick studied biophysics in college and has since become a lawyer.
-The rest of the time, Patrick enjoys hiking and swimming with his family at Devil’s Lake State Park or trying to convince his two-year old to go along on a bike ride.
+The rest of the time, Patrick enjoys hiking and swimming with his family at Devil’s Lake State Park or trying to convince his three-year-old to go along on a bike ride.

 Jessica joined the MCMS Board in 2018 and currently serves as Vice Chair of the Board.
 She and her husband, Josh, have two children in the Lower Elementary program at MCMS.
 Jessica currently has a consulting practice focused on organization development, change management and executive communications.
 She holds a BA in communications and marketing from UW-Stevens Point, and an MS from Case Western Reserve in positive organization development and change.
 After leaving a full-time career with Lands’ End in 2010, she and her husband, Josh, moved to Seattle to complete Josh’s medical training.
 In the summer of 2017, an opportunity with the American Family Children’s Hospital brought them back to family and friends in Wisconsin.